reproducible-research/scipy-tutorial-2014/documents/ComputationalEnvironment.md

 ## VirtualBox / Vagrant / Ansible

-VirtualBox, Vagrant, and Ansible are required.
+VirtualBox, Vagrant >= 1.1, and Ansible are required.
 Follow the steps below:

 ### Linux / Ubuntu